sagemath/sagewiki_to_gh-2022-10-10/magma.md

 {{{
 Interpolation(I, V) : [ RngElt ], [ RngElt ] -> RngUPolElt

-    This function finds a univariate polynomial that evaluates to the values V in the interpolation points I. Let K be a field and n>0 an integer; given sequences I and V, both consisting of n elements of K, return the unique univariate polynomial p over K of degree less than n such that p(I[i]) = V[i] for each 1≤i≤n.
+    This function finds a univariate polynomial that evaluates to the values V in the interpolation points I. Let K be a field and n > 0 an integer.
+Given sequences I and V both consisting of n elements of K, return the unique univariate polynomial p over K of degree less than n such that p(I[i]) = V[i] for each 1≤i≤n.
 }}}

 The corresponding Sage function would likely work like this: